winestock/ComplexNumber/README.markdown

 complex.toString(); //returns "3 + 4i"
 </pre>

+### conjugate

+This function returns the conjugate of a complex number.
+I.e., for a complex number (a + bi), ComplexNumber.conjugate will return (a - bi).

 ### Binary Methods

 These methods are "binary" in the sense that they take two arguments.
 These mathematical operations are `add()`, `sub()`, `mult()`, `div()`.
 I moved these methods into a different object so as to make math operations on complex numbers look more natural.